memparanoid/redoubt/docker/README.md

 // SPDX-License-Identifier: GPL-3.0-only
 // See LICENSE in the repository root for full license text.

-# Docker Infrastructure for Memora
+# Docker Infrastructure for Redoubt

-This directory contains optimized Docker configurations for testing and coverage analysis of the Memora framework.
+This directory contains optimized Docker configurations for testing and coverage analysis of the Redoubt framework.

 ## Key Features